What I Miss About Pandemic Life

 There’s nothing as lush as the British outdoors, a grand canvas adorned with every shade of green, adored.

-Unfortunately wherever you go there's a mobs of littering cunts who'll find any excuse to fill hedgerows with whatever they can't be arsed to put in their pockets.
-With less of them going out and spoiling the outside world, the state of Britain's nature pathways were a sight to behold.
-Who told them that the pandemic was over?
+Unfortunately wherever you go there’s a mobs of littering gits who’ll find any excuse to fill hedgerows with whatever they can’t be arsed to put in their pockets.
+With less of them going out and spoiling the outside world, the state of Britain’s nature pathways were a sight to behold.
+Who let them know the pandemic was over?

-Stuck in our fast & fractured worlds, we all run about our daily lives isolated from each other's struggles.
-Covid swiftly got in the way, and as we were put under lockdown there quickly became one unifying truth about the pandemic: life is shit now, or at least more than usual.
+Stuck in our fast & fractured worlds, we all run about our daily lives isolated from each other’s struggles.
+Covid swiftly got in the way of that, and as we were put under lockdown there quickly became one unifying truth about the pandemic: life is shit now, or at least more than usual.

 There was no avoiding it, and when the bog roll battle royale simmered down the state of life eventually brought people closer together (safely within 2m of each other).
 Empathy rode up to new heights as we got past the initial waves of stress, and no longer did people judge one another for the states of their lives or for being behind.
 You could be living in a tip and it didn’t matter, everyone else might as well have been too.